Cacti/documentation/Data-Queries.md

 Name | Description
 --- | ---
-Name | Give the data query a name that you will use to identify it.
-This name will be used throughout Cacti when presented with a list of data queries.
+Name | Give the **Data Query** a name that you will use to identify it.
+This name will be used throughout Cacti when presented with a list of **Data Queries**.
 Description (Optional) | Enter a more detailed description of the data query including the information it queries or additional requirements.
 XML Path | Fill in the full path to the XML file that defines this query.
 You can optionally use the `path_cacti` variable that will be substituted with the full path to Cacti.
 On the next screen, Cacti will check to make sure that it can find the XML file.
 Data Input Method | This is how you tell Cacti to handle the data it receives from the data query.
 Typically, you will select `Get SNMP Data (Indexed)` for an SNMP query and `Get Script Data (Indexed)` for a script query.